DragonEggBedrockBreaking/UltraPickaxe/README.md

 This mod adds a tool called the "Ultra Pickaxe".
 This pickaxe can break barrier blocks, bedrock, and end portal frames.
 It is very slow at mining, very difficult to craft, and can only be used once.
+To craft this item, put three netherite blocks on the top row of the crafting table, one piece of gilded blackstone in the centre, one crying obsidian either side of it, and a stick in the middle of the bottom row.

 ## Downloads